Tartar Sauce

 Prep Time: 10 minutes

-This homemade tartar sauce recipe is creamy, tangy, and super easy to make!
-See the post above for my favorite ways to serve it.
+This homemade tartar sauce recipe is so much better than store-bought!
+Creamy, tangy, and fresh, it's easy to make with simple ingredients.
+See the blog post above for my favorite ways to serve it.

 Ingredients